Source: Cowboys will release CB Scandrick

 At the end of last season, Scandrick thought his time with the Cowboys was coming to an end, with the team using rookies Chidobe Awuzie and Jourdan Lewis at outside cornerback, and safety Xavier Woods in the slot, as he dealt with a back injury.
 The Cowboys also intend to move Byron Jones back to cornerback in 2018 after he started the past two seasons at safety.

 Scandrick, 31, is signed through 2019 with base salaries of $3 million and $4 million.
-If the Cowboys release or trade him, they would save $1.4 million against the salary cap.
+By releasing him, the team saves $1.4 million against the salary cap.

 Scandrick joined the Cowboys as a fifth-round pick in 2008 and outperformed their first-round pick from that year, Mike Jenkins.
 He served as a slot corner his first five years, becoming one of the best interior defenders in the league.
 He moved into a full starting role in 2013.
 Injuries took their toll in recent years, with the most severe a knee injury that cost him the 2015 season.